Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 Next, let’s look at forming your dropshipping business.

 Dropshipping businesses will need to comply with local laws.
 Every state has different requirements, but most states require every online retailer that makes over $600 in their state to pay sales tax.
-That means the ecommerce store will need:
+That means your eCommerce store will need:

-- Limited Liability Company: Offers personal liability protection and protects personal assets under most scenarios if you keep your personal and business finances separate.
-Apply with your state’s Secretary of State
+- Limited liability company: This business structure offers personal liability protection and protects personal assets under most scenarios if you keep your personal and business finances separate.
+Apply with the secretary of state’s office for your state.

-- Business License: These are required in many states to operate a business.
+- Business license: In most states, you’ll need a business license to operate.
 You may also need local or county licenses.

 You may also need a tax exemption document to avoid paying sales tax on every purchase from your dropshipping supplier, or some states will allow a dropshipping store to count that as your taxes.
 Consult an attorney before your dropshipping business counts the taxes from the dropshipper as satisfying the online stores taxes.